thecoreyford/GoogleAI-Crash-Course/course-notes.md

 ```
 **BONUS:**
 The ideal learning rate in one-dimension is (the inverse of the second derivative of f(x) at x).

 The ideal learning rate for 2 or more dimensions is the inverse of the Hessian (matrix of second partial derivatives).

 ## Stochastic Gradient Descent

+*Batch* is the total number of examples used to calculate the gradient in a single iteration.

+Large data sets would take ages to compute, however.

+Lets get the right gradient on *average* through choosing examples at random from our data set.

+**Stochastic gradient descent (SGD)** takes this idea to the extreme--it uses only a single example (a batch size of 1) per iteration.

+**Mini-batch stochastic gradient descent (mini-batch SGD)** is a compromise between full-batch iteration and SGD.
+A mini-batch is typically between 10 and 1,000 examples.

+---

+# First Steps With TF

+Tensor Flow is a General graph based API.

+This focuses on the tf.estimator API whitch is a high level abstraction making common tasks easier.

+Tensflow consists of the following two components:
+* a **graph** protocol buffer
+* a runtime that executes the (distributed) graph
+Kinda like how the python interpreters runs python code (the graph is executed by the runtime.)

+**NOTE:** this is for many platforms (run on CPU, GPU, and TPU).

+Works with *Scikit-learn* which is an open source ML python library.